Decision-Support-and-OR-Group/Neural-Driven-Constructive-Heuristic-for-FJSP-with-operation-types/README.md

 ### Program usage
-Using the command:
+Executing:
 ```bash
 ./nd-ch-fjsp --help
 ```

-one gets the following description of the basic program usage:
+results in the following description of the basic program usage:

 ```
 Usage: ./nd-ch-fjsp [mode] [options]